tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Market Data API tests

-These tests are concerned with the `Market Data` API.
-They use expectations rather than a stubs to represent the port and exercise the port, not how the results from the port are used (like in the previous tests).
+These tests are concerned with the Market Data API.
+They use expectations rather than a stubs to represent the interface and not how the results from the port are used (like in the previous tests).
 They give the opportunity to document how the interaction works.

 ![](images/part2/design.md/test-market-data.png)

-#### Example
+#### Example test

-{title="Example 8: Test fixture market data", lang="java", line-numbers="on"}
+{title="Example 9: Test fixture market data", lang="java", line-numbers="on"}
 ~~~~~~~
 @RunWith(ConcordionRunner.class)
 @ExpectedToPass